LaPhonso Ellis: Playoffs

-Personal
+Broadcasting career

-Ellis has been a college basketball analyst for ESPN since 2009.
+Ellis was a college basketball analyst for ESPN from 2009 until June 2023.
+He now works for the Big Ten Network and FOX/FS1.

-Prior to ESPN, he served as a radio commentator for Notre Dame men’s basketball.
+Prior to ESPN, he served as a radio commentator for Notre Dame men's basketball.

 In popular culture

 Ellis was mentioned multiple times on the Nickelodeon series The Secret World of Alex Mack.
 In the episode "Nerve" he was said to be star athlete of fictional Danielle Atron Junior High School under Coach Rooney (Glenn Morshower) and record-holder of his signature obstacle course.
 The school system's athletics field is named in his honor.